asmjit/asmtk/README.md

   * Both X86 and X64 modes are supported and can be selected at runtime (i.e. they not depend on how your application is compiled).
   * Asm parser can parse everything that AsmJit provides (i.e. supports all instruction sets, named labels, etc...).
   * Asm parser can also parse instruction aliases defined by AsmTK (like `movsb`, `cmpsb`, `sal`, ...).
 AsmJit provides just generic `movs`, `cmps`, etc... so these are extras that are handled and recognized by AsmTK.
-  * Assembles to any `CodeEmitter`, which means that you can choose between `Assembler` and `CodeBuilder` at runtime, and that the result can be post-processed as well
+  * Assembles to any `BaseEmitter`, which means that you can choose between `Assembler` and `BaseBuilder` at runtime, and that the result can be post-processed as well
   * More to be added...

 TODO